borango/borango.github.io/knowledge-transformation/index.md

-# Mission Statement
+# Knowledge Transformation

-Helping to Know the Structure of Things
+> Helping to Know the Structure of Things

 My mission is **helping** clients (people and organizations) to **become aware** of **relevant things** (all types of assets and resources) that **create value** for the **client**.